appseconnect/docs/_posts/ProcessFlow Management/2020-03-22-adding-schema-actions.md

 1) Any editing/changes done to an existing Attribute will not change the Attribute defined under the Organization Scope (global).
 You can check the same by navigating to the App section of the portal, where the Schema Attribute(s) under Organization scope (global) will remain unchanged.

 2) Changes done to an existing Attribute (local attribute) will be reflected within that specific Process Flow only.
 3) Changes done to an existing Attribute (local attribute) will not affect other Process Flows using the same Schema and Attribute.
 4) Users will be able to Edit, Rename, or Delete the existing Attributes by clicking on the corresponding options.
 5) Primary set Attributes (local attributes)cannot be deleted.

 #### (b) Editing Attribute within Organization Scope (global attribute)
 On deleting an Attribute from the Manage Schema section, it will not be visible in new Process Flow.

 (B) To `Delete Schema`, do the following steps:

 1) Go to Processflow [designer]() section and drag the app node for which you want to deleted schema.
 2) Now click on the app node, and under schema field click Manage Schema.
 3) You will be redirected to the `Manage Schema and Action` pop-up.
-4) In the `Manage Schema and Action` window, you will be able to delete any existing Schema by click on the Schema.
-Context menu and clicking on Delete Schema Option.
+4) In the `Manage Schema and Action` window, you will be able to delete any existing Schema by click on the Schema context menu and clicking on Delete Schema Option.

 #### Deleting Attribute

-Once a Process Flow has been saved (For both Organization and Process Flow Scope) Users will be able to delete the Attribute(s) used in Mapping.

-####